-By default, selection is based on direction, but you can select a different method.
+By default, the method to define the section orientation is set to "Section by direction".
 Three of the Methods options in Section controls create planes based on geometric elements that you select.

-Section By Direction Aligns the cutting plane normal to the active axis of the Main CS.
+• Section by direction 🕹 cutting plane is normal to the active axis of the Main CS.

 Note: You can reassign the Main CS, active axis, and define new coordinates systems while the Section controls window is open.
-See "Activate a coordinates system and axis" on page 53 and "Create a coordinates system" on page 52.

-Section By Plane Aligns the cutting plane along one of the selected planes in the geometry.
-Section By 3 Points Defines the cutting plane by three points that you click in the 3D display.
-Section Along A Curve Aligns the cutting plane along a curve that you select in the geometry.
+- Section by plane aligns the cutting plane along one of the selected planes in the geometry. - Section by 3 points $\stackrel{}{\dashrightarrow}$ defines the cutting plane by three points that you click in the 3D display. - Section Along a curve 2: Aligns the cutting plane along a curve that you select in the geometry.

-Look for instructions in the text area to the left of the Compute button.
+$\mathbb{V}$ Look for instructions in the text area to the left of the Compute button.
 Text appears here when the method you select requires further actions.